Paradoxical behavior in Collatz sequences: Computational results

 \section{Computational results}

-Various formalisms are in use for Collatz sequences regarding the operation applied on odd terms whose division by 2 can be delayed until the next iteration \cite{Gar81, Roo} or, on the contrary, accelerated by dividing by 2 raised to the highest possible power \cite{Tao22}.
-For each formalism, one may define paradoxical sequences using the same set of conditions and simply substituting one function for another.
-However, the fact that a sequence starting from a given integer has a paradoxical behavior or not at some point can depend on the choice of a formalism.
+Various formalisms are in use for Collatz sequences regarding the operation applied on odd terms.
+The division by 2 can be delayed until the next iteration \cite{Alb22,Gar81, Roo} or, on the contrary, accelerated by dividing by 2 raised to the highest possible power \cite{Nat24,Tao22}.
+For each formalism, there are ``paradoxical'' sequences essentially defined by the same conditions.
+However, the fact that a given sequence behaves paradoxically at some point can depend on the choice of a formalism.

 We emphasize that most of the results presented in this section are only valid when using the function $T$ defined in \eqref{eq:T}, unless otherwise stated.